 I once read an article that said “I’ve never seen a Baby Ben movement with enough wear to need bushings.”
 I have seen many that needed bushings!
 Any clock that has run for years is bound to have some pivot hole wear.

 Most Westclox pivots are polished, hard steel wire.
-The third through fifth (escape) wheel and pallet pivots are made this way, but they may wear their pivot holes enough to need bushings.
+The third through fifth (escape) wheel and pallet pivots of a Baby Ben are made this way.

 Typically, I do the following pivot work to a Baby Ben movement: